A VP, Insider Threat Manager at one of the major, top five largest U.S. banks has contributed to this post.

 Segmenting employees based on sensitivity

 Employees handle data with different levels of sensitivity and risk (remote work vs. office work).
-A travelling sales representative might have access to customer data, business goals, and current income numbers - data with high level of sensitivity to the organization.
+A travelling sales representative might have access to customer data, business goals, and current income numbers - data with a high level of sensitivity to the organization.
 Meanwhile, others might not handle particular sensitive data while only working from the office.

 For organizations such as this, some might want to start rolling out their insider threat program to the users that have access to the most sensitive data.